timrogers/litra/README.md

 This library:

 * only works with Litra devices connected via USB.
-Logitech Litra Beam devices connected via Bluetooth are not supported.
+Devices connected via Bluetooth are not supported.
 * is only tested on macOS Monterey (12.5) and Windows 11.
 It's powered by [`node-hid`](https://github.com/node-hid/node-hid), which is compatible with other macOS versions, Windows and Linux, so it would be expected to work there too, but your mileage may vary 🙏

 ## Using as a command line tool